ledpup/Othello/readme.txt

 ## Visual Studio

 The source code can be compiled in either Visual Studio 2019, VS Code, or MonoDevelop.
-Build in Visual Studio first so the class libraries can go into the folders for Unity to pick-up.
+Build in Visual Studio (or equivalent) first so the class libraries can go into the folders for Unity to pick-up.
 The class libraries are:
 * Othello.Core
 * Othello.Model

-If you don't build in Visual Studio (or equivalent IDE) you'll get compile errors in Unity.
+If you don't build in Visual Studio (or equivalent) you'll get compile errors in Unity.

 ## Unity